david-davidson/linktagger.py/README.md

 ###Tag all your links at once!

-This Python script lets you tag files in bulk from the command line, no matter whether you&rsquo;re on Linux, Mac, or Windows.
+Whether you&rsquo;re on Linux, Mac, or Windows, this Python script lets you tag files in bulk from the command line.

 Just run it from the terminal (1), name the files you'd like to tag (2), and choose from three optional modes (3): `-strip` removes preexisting GLT, `-backup` backs up everything it tags with the extension `.backup`, and `-rf` tags files not only in the target directory, but in all its subdirectories, too.